 As with all National RTAP web apps, you must be logged into National RTAP in the Cloud in order to download and use the GTFS Builder tools.
 If you do not have a Cloud Account, create one by clicking the "Cloud Signup" button in the top right corner of this page.
 If you already have a Cloud Account, log in using the "Cloud Login" button also in the top right corner.
-To learn more, please see the What is the Cloud? page on the main National RTAP website, or return to the Support Center homepage to watch the Cloud Overview video.
+To learn more, please see the What is the Cloud? page on the main National RTAP website.

 Once logged into the Cloud, if you do not see GTFS Builder as one of the web apps on the left side of your dashboard, contact your Cloud Signup Admin (the first person in your organization to sign up for the Cloud) to request authorization.
 If you do not know who your Cloud Signup Admin is, or if that individual no longer works at your organization, email firstname.lastname@example.org for assistance.